|

 Precision

-Precision of guitar making does not affect only its
+Precision of guitar making does not affect only its appearance

-Therefore we are carefully focused into perfect matching
+but also its sound.
+We are carefully focused into perfect matching

 between different parts.
 This enables thin layers of glue, thus your

-Sali guitar will vibrate without any unnecessary loses.
+Sali guitar will vibrate without any unnecessary loses

 Very important part of a guitar is its neck with fingerboard.
-Sali

-guitar has a
+guitar has a reinforced neck which prevents

-to string tension on one side, and humidity and temperature
+undesirable deformations due to string tension on one side,

-changes on another side.
+and humidity and temperature changes on another side.
 The neck

 extremely light and strong, thus your Sali guitar will

 be a joy in your hands.
+A two-way truss rod enables quick and accurate

 We can achieve so desired low string action at all